Randall Burden

-Randall E. Burden Jr. (born February 6, 1989) is an American football cornerback who is currently a free agent.
+Randall E. Burden Jr. (born February 6, 1989) is an American former professional football cornerback.

 College career

 He played college football at the University of Kentucky.

 Professional career

 Missouri Monsters

 On March 11, 2013, Burden signed with the Missouri Monsters of the Ultimate Indoor Football League (UIFL).

 Tampa Bay Storm

 Burden was assigned to the Tampa Bay Storm.

 Spokane Empire

 On September 10, 2015, Burden was signed by the Spokane Empire of the Indoor Football League. he was released on April 12, 2016.

 Florida Tarpons

 Following his release from Spokane, Burden signed with the Florida Tarpons of American Indoor Football.